I received an autism diagnosis. Now what?

 For others, a diagnosis can be a challenging experience.
 There is a period of mourning, disbelief, and imposter syndrome.
 For some, the diagnosis creates self-doubt and sadness over how their life could have been different had they been diagnosed earlier.
 Read more about the common post-diagnosis responses here:

 You may need to re-evaluate what you thought you knew—about both yourself and autism.
 Reflect on key life events in the light of this knowledge.
 And perhaps most importantly, take the diagnosis as permission to be your authentic self, and recognize why past attempts to fix yourself were likely unsuccessful, even damaging.
-Because while we can work at ourselves, grow as people, practice self-regulation, etc., it’s important to acknowledge that our autism doesn’t need “fixing”.
+Because while we can work at ourselves, grow as people, practice self-regulation, etc., it’s essential to acknowledge that our autism doesn’t need “fixing”.

 Who should I tell about my autism?

 Are you close with your family, and will their understanding be helpful to you both?
 Initially, you might tell only your immediate family or those you live with.
-They also may need time to process the information and what it means to them.
+They may also need time to process the information, and what it means to them.